ellysh/bash-programming-from-scratch/manuscript/BashScripting/arithmetic-expression.md

 -19 modulo 12 = -19 - 12 * (-2) = 5
 ```

-The reminder and the modulo are different for the same pairs of numbers.
+You see that the remainder and the modulo differ for the same pairs of numbers.
+It looks strange because you use the same formula for calculating them.
+The trick happens when you choose the `q` incomplete quotient.
+You calculate it this way when finding the division remainder:

-The same formula calculates the remainder and modulo.
-But the choice of the `q` incomplete quotient differs.
-For calculating the reminder, you get `q` this way:
 {line-numbers: false}
 ```
 q = a / b